dsilvavinicius/Proceduray/README.md

 ## Setup

-Given that requirements are met,
+Given that requirements are met, just clone the repository, open the Visual Studio 2019 solution in `Proceduray\src` and compile it.

 ## Acompaining Technical Report